Yoctol/bottender/docs/advanced-guides-deployment.md

 ### Step 3: Create a `server.js`

-ZEIT Now 2.0 doesn't support `npm` scripts, so we need a server.js as entry point.
+ZEIT Now 2.0 doesn't support `npm` scripts, so we need a `server.js` as the entry point.

 ```js
 // server.js